 - Protect.
 Rules help you eliminate traffic that could spark attacks.

 - Complete.
 A WAF works in concert with your other security tools.

-Companies starting using WAFs in the late 1990s.
-Now, most organizations with valuable apps can't live without them.
+Companies started using WAFs in the late 1990s.
+Now, most organizations with web apps can't live without them.

 How can a WAF help you?

 Most companies are under attack, but some never know it.
 About 91 percent of all attack incidents don't generate an alert.
 A WAF may help.